0belous/Jellyfin-Universal-Plugin-Repo/README.md

 # Jellyfin Universal Plugin Repository

-Jellyfin Universal Repository combines plugin manifests from multiple repositories and serves a manifest for Jellyfin clients.
+Jellyfin Universal Repository combines plugin manifests from multiple repositories and serves a single universal manifest.

 ## Add the catalogue to Jellyfin